Rinzii/ccmath/README.md

 ### Numerical Correctness

-We aim for correct rounding under all four IEEE rounding modes.
-Coverage is function-by-function: some paths are validated today under all modes, while other functions still target round-to-nearest ties-to-even first.
+The goal for every function is a correctly rounded result under all four IEEE rounding modes.
+Coverage is function-by-function: some paths are validated today under all modes, while other functions still target round-to-nearest ties-to-even first, or land within a documented bound of no more than 4 ULP while the correctly rounded version is in progress.

 ULP harnesses, all-mode rounding probes, worst-case grids, and cross-compiler CI matrices live in-tree.
 The validation section below describes how they run in practice.

+### Performance

+After numerical correctness, performance is the next priority.
+Once a function is correct it is expected to stay in the same ballpark as the platform libm on covered paths, with a fast path plus an accurate fallback rather than a single slow path.
+Benchmarks comparing `ccm::*` against the platform libm live in-tree.

 ---